Anacostia Community Museum Archives

 More Information

-The following works of art were featured in Art Changes Things: the Art and Activism of Georgette Seabrooke Powell:
+These selected works of art were featured in the exhibition Art Changes Things: the Art and Activism of Georgette Seabrooke Powell:

 Church Scene, 1935